Review of Dreamworld – Australia’s Biggest Theme Park

 What is there to eat at Dreamworld?

 Unfortunately, Dreamworld does not allow you to take in your own food and drinks, so you need to factor this into your day’s budget.
-However, there are a number of food and beverage outlets across the park, including Dough Brothers Pizzeria, Billabong Buffet Restaurant and a number of places that sell fast food like burgers, chips, hotdogs etc. There are also healthier options available including sandwiches and sushi.
+However, there are a number of food and beverage outlets across the park, including Dough Bros.
+Pizzeria, Presto’s Training Cafe and a number of places that sell fast food like burgers, chips, hotdogs etc. There are also healthier options available including sandwiches and sushi.
 For treat time there is the ice cream parlour, candy store and churros stand.

 Things to know about Dreamworld before you go